-What is Marketing Myopia?
+What Is Marketing Myopia?

-Some other identifying features include:
+Some other identifying features of myopic marketing include:

-- mass production rather than matching demand
+- Mass production rather than matching demand

-- predicting growth based on production capacity, not consumer need
+- Predicting growth based on production capacity, not consumer need

-- prioritizing new sales instead of developing client relationships
+- Prioritizing new sales instead of developing client relationships

 Ready to build your portfolio?
 With Public.com you can follow other investors, discover companies that are inline with your beliefs, and invest into stocks and crypto with very little money!
 What are you waiting for?
 Check out Public Now!